-Simply divine sun dried tomato pesto made with simple ingredients.
-Fantastic on bread or pizza or tossed up with some pasta.
+This sun-dried tomato pesto is simply divine and so easy to make with simple ingredients.
+Fantastic on bread or pizza or tossed up with pasta.

-I am in love with this pesto recipe!
+I am in love with this sun-dried tomato pesto.
 It’s so simple and so good.
 In fact I’d go so far as to say it’s addictively good.

 You will be looking for ways to use up this pesto.
 And it’s not hard at all to find them because it’s super versatile.